 Hi.
 My name is Jamie.

-I’m a NASM, FMS certified trainer, and ISSA certified nutritionist.
-I weighed over 300 pounds and created ‘Truism Fitness’ to optimize training with proven methods and shown through scientific data.
+I’m a NASM, FMS certified trainer, and registered dietician.
+I weighed over 300 pounds and created ‘Truism Fitness’ to optimize training with proven methods shown through scientific data.

 Between my technical education and personal hardships, I feel I can relate and help people reach their goals keeping them from making the same mistakes I made.